 The development of more efficient and functional-integrated powertrains, combined with AM design freedom, brings the opportunity to develop specific AM steel grades that withstand high wear and loads in combination with functional integration and weight reduction.

 Transmission for lubrication tests with RP plastic gear

-GKN Powder Metallurgy developed a new powder material and manufacturing process that fits all the requirements of the automotive industry – the 20MnCr5 features desired characteristics that are key for parts for a host of industries:
+GKN Additive developed a new powder material and manufacturing process that fits all the requirements of the automotive industry – the 20MnCr5 features desired characteristics that are key for parts for a host of industries:

 - high strength yet still ductile